rahul-lunthi/avax-intermidiate/README.md

 These functionalities are crucial for maintaining the integrity and security of a smart contract on the Ethereum blockchain.

-License
+# License

-This project is licensed under the MIT License
+This contract is provided under the MIT License (SPDX-License-Identifier: MIT), which allows for the use, modification, and distribution of the code with certain restrictions.
+Users of this contract should review and comply with the terms of the MIT License.
+ For any queries :
+ rahullunthi99@gmail.com